 In 2016, Assistant Minister for Health and Aged Care, Ken Wyatt AM, MP announced the funding of seven organisations through to June 2018 under the Australian Government’s Tackling Indigenous Smoking program.
+This funding has now ceased.

 This project will establish a gathering place for men, a Male Health Shed, where Aboriginal and Torres Strait Islander art, social and cultural activities can be practiced.
 It will promote smoking cessation and preventative health, targeting the communities of Yalata and Coober Pedy.
 The program will utilise the shed to provide Aboriginal and Torres Strait Islander males with a holistic tobacco cessation program that is tailored to their individual needs.